nano6yt3/faceSpy/README.md

 ## Output
 -----
-faceSpy automatically generates a csv file.
+faceSpy automatically generates a csv file once it is done loading and parsing all the data.

 ## Requirement
 -----